 Over time we have started to see the detrimental effects cement pointing has caused on our heritage and listed buildings.
-Unfortunately, this knowledge doesn’t seem to filter down any further than that, so we are trying to make people aware of the materials and correct craft skills they need to have work done to their property, whether its a miner’s brick terrace house or a mill worker’s stone one, these houses still require skilled craft work and not inexperienced builders who don’t realise the damage non-porous materials will do, the more this is ignored the more work is needed for the next repair.
+Unfortunately, this knowledge doesn’t seem to filter down any further than that, so we are trying to make people aware of the materials and correct craft skills they need to have work done to their property, whether its a miner’s brick terrace house or a mill worker’s stone one, these houses still require skilled craft work and not inexperienced builders who don’t realise the damage non-porous materials will do, the more this is ignored, the more work is needed for the next repair.

 Traditional Lime Mortars

-Traditional buildings were commonly built and maintained with Air lime mortar (Quick lime) often as a hot lime mortar.
-This is not an Nhl (natural hydraulic lime) which sets by relying on a hydraulic reaction, Research funded by Historic England has found these to harden beyond stated bag strength losing porosity and capillary movement after stated setting times meaning they start to act more like a cement mortar.
+Traditional buildings were commonly built and maintained with Air lime mortar (Quick lime), often as a hot lime mortar.
+This is not an Nhl (natural hydraulic lime) which sets by relying on a hydraulic reaction; Research funded by Historic England has found these to harden beyond stated bag strength, losing porosity and capillary movement after stated setting times, meaning they start to act more like a cement mortar.

-Excess moisture in the air can often lead to condensation, which can damage both buildings and their contents.
+Excess moisture in the air can often lead to condensation, damaging buildings and their contents.
 To prevent this, good ventilation and air circulation are essential.
 This is especially true in solid wall constructions, where excess moisture can often be trapped.
 By ensuring that there is a flow of fresh air, you can help to prevent condensation from forming.
 In addition, the correct ventilation will also aid in the movement of water through capillaries.
 By ensuring that your building is properly ventilated, you can help to protect it from the damaging effects of condensation.